Kaizo

 Kaizo (改造, kaizō) is a philosophy of game design, specifically platforming games, distinguished by a high degree of strictness placed upon the player's intended actions and movements through a level.
 This emphasis on precision, which manifests in the form of extremely-precise character movement (often enforced through subterfuge and purposefully hidden traps), requires the player to use high levels of skill and knowledge of the game's physics and engine in order to accomplish tasks.
-The philosophy is most closely associated with ROM hacks of Super Mario World and with custom levels created in Super Mario Maker and Super Mario Maker 2, but has been cited as an influence in other fan-made and original game designs.
+The philosophy is most closely associated with ROM hacks of Super Mario World and with community-created levels in Super Mario Maker and Super Mario Maker 2, but has been cited as an influence in other fan-made and original game designs.

 The term originally came from the Japanese ROM-hacking scene, where kaizo was used as a general term for all modified games.

 Origin

 The creation of ROM hacks for Super Mario games began in 1987 with the release of Tonkachi Editor, a hex editor for the Famicom Disk System.

 While the program did not achieve commercial success, it included on its floppy disk a demo feature to modify a disk copy of Super Mario Bros., turning it into a ROM hack called Tonkachi Mario which can be considered a precursor to similar projects.
-The editor's official documentation, released in instalments, also frequently referenced Super Mario Bros. for practical examples, documenting its structure.
+The editor's official documentation, released in installments, also frequently referenced Super Mario Bros. for practical examples, documenting its structure.

 Like later established hacks, Tonkachi Mario requires the player to be dedicated to understanding the quirks of the game engine, such as knowing about bugs in the programming in order to be able to pass through walls that are normally impassable.

 Kaizo Mario World was released in 2007 by T. Takemoto on the Japanese platform Niconico.
 The first hack to officially use the phrase kaizo in the title, it introduced many elements that would become synonymous with the design style: "kaizo blocks"—invisible blocks that are placed precisely where a player believes they should jump in order to punish their assumption, auto-scrollers that constantly increase in speed, post-goal obstacles (known as "kaizo traps") that require the player to take a specific action before finishing, and "Ultra Star": a level consisting of extremely precise platform jumps and switches.